ahmedkhalifa367/MskSuggestionManagement/README.md

 - `Type` (enum) - What kind of recommendation (TargetedExercise, WorkspaceAdjustment, etc.)
 - `Level` (enum) - Priority level (Low, Medium, High)
 - `CreatedAt` (DateTime) - When the recommendation was created
-- This is where all the MSK recommendations live

 **EmployeeMskRecommendations Table**